 Environmental Health monitors for nitrogen dioxide (NO2) levels throughout the Borough using passive diffusion tubes and particularly in the Air Quality Management Areas.
 Diffusion tubes are used extensively for NO2 to measure mean monthly and annual concentrations.
 These are small plastic tubes with a metal grid inside one end which is coated with a chemical called triethanolamine that absorbs the nitrogen dioxide.
 The tubes are exposed to air for a month then sealed and sent for analysis at an approved laboratory.
 Because of their low cost these tubes are used for wide spread assessment.
 There are over 40 of these tubes around The Borough on busy roads and road junctions.
 The monitoring sites have been chosen to validate the concentrations predicted by modelling for roadside positions and at the façades of properties.
 The results are used as the basis of our review and assessment process.

-We have now prepared an Action Plan that will develop and implement measures that work towards future compliance with the NO2 Objective at both AQMA locations.
+We have now reviewed and updated our Air Quality Action Plan that will develop and implement measures that work towards future compliance with the NO2 Objective at both AQMA locations.
+The updated action plan is available here;

 Warwickshire County Council (WCC) is the local Highway Authority, and as such has had an important role in the actions proposed for the AQMAs in order to reduce road traffic emissions and achieve the necessary improvements in air quality.